garyfleming/beyond-frameworks/beyond-frameworks.md

 ^ How might we improve?
 ^ Focus on the work.
 Walk the board.
 Start on the far right (most done) column, and move left so that we focus on getting things finished.
 ^ If people don't speak on a given day, that's fine.
-Make it clear we just want status and any issues.
+Make it clear we just want any issues or requests for help.
 Don't need a comprehensive walkthrough of what you did.

 ---